szabotudor/Arch--Install-Guide/README.md

   - If you have less than 8G of RAM it's recommended (although not mandatory) to create a swap partition
   - If you have less than 1G of RAM, swap is almost mandatory if you want your system to be stable
   - If you want to use the `Hibernate` feature, the swap partition should be at least AMMOUNT_OF_RAM + 2G
-- After creating the swap partition, set its type to `Linux swap`
+- If you created a swap partition, set its type to `Linux swap`
 - Use the remainder of the disk to create a `Linux filesystem` partition
 - Write the changes to disk, then quit from cfdisk
 - Running `lsblk` again, you should see the partitions you just created